nomilous/does/README.md

 ### todo / dev challenges

 * mode 'spec', (to allow more systemic modes later)
+* wanr on setting expectation on non-existant function
-* create active mock / spy
+* create active mock / spy - replaces original
-* restoring original functions
+* restoring original functions after
 * knowing when test ended
     * 2 seconds default is easy (ish)
     * mocha's `this.timeout(NNN)` more tricky to deal with